 - One of the sponsors may be a baptized person who belongs to a non-Catholic ecclesiastic community.
 He/she may serve as a Christian Witness to the baptism together with a Catholic sponsor (Canon 874).

 PRE-BAPTISM CLASSES are held the second Tuesday of the months of February, April, June, August, October, and December at 7:00 p.m. in the parish social hall.
-At the class you can fill out a form for baptismal arrangements even if your child is not yet born.
+Please call or email the parish office to sign up for the class.

 RCIA--FOR ADULTS SEEKING BAPTISM AND/OR FULL COMMUNION WITH THE CATHOLIC CHURCH: If you are unbaptized, or if you were baptized in another Christian tradition but considering becoming Catholic, you can contact Michele Blate at the parish office about any questions you may have on the process of exploring these steps in your faith life!
 Check out the RCIA page on our website for more information.